 The CNRS is a government-funded research organization under the administrative authority of France's Ministry of Research.

-is a European network of national funding agencies and is involved in the development and implementation of funding instruments for trans-national collaboration in chemistry.
-ERA-Chemistry is a consortium of eleven research funding organisations from ten European countries with the goal to develop and implement joint bottom-up European funding programmes.
+European network of national funding agencies involved in the development and implementation of funding instruments for trans-national collaboration in chemistry.
+It is a consortium of eleven research funding organizations from ten European countries with the goal to develop and implement joint bottom-up European funding programmes.

-The Erasmus programme enables students in higher education to spend between 3 and 12 months in another European country – either for studies or for a placement in a company or other organisation.
-Any student enrolled in a participating higher education institution in one of the 33 Erasmus countries can benefit (EU Member States, Croatia, Iceland, Liechtenstein, Norway, Switzerland and Turkey).
+The Erasmus programme enables students in higher education to spend between 3 and 12 months in another European country – either for studies or for a placement in a company or other organization.
+Any student enrolled in a participating higher education institution in one of the 33 Erasmus countries can benefit (EU Member States, Croatia, Iceland, Liechtenstein, Norway, Switzerland, and Turkey).

 Marie Curie Fellowships are European research grants available to researchers regardless of their nationality or field of research.
 In addition to generous research funding scientists have the possibility to gain experience abroad and in the private sector, and to complete their training with competences or disciplines useful for their careers.
 Read more about various funding schemes and requirements for applying.